fischerscode/tagger/README.md

 # Tagger V0.1 Action
 This action automatically moves semantic tags.
 When providing the tag '1.2.3', '1' and '1.2' will be moved to the position of '1.2.3'.

-This action is mend to be run when ever a release has been created.
+This action is meant to be run when ever a release has been created.

 ## Usage
 ```yaml